AI Agent Index

 Limitations

-• No individual developer plan under $100/month: the previous Indie tier at $20/month was eliminated in the pricing restructure, making Augment inaccessible to solo developers and freelancers who can get Cursor or Claude Code at $20/month.
+• No individual developer plan under $100/month: the previous Indie tier at $20/month was eliminated in the pricing restructure, making Augment inaccessible to solo developers and freelancers who can get Cursor ($16/mo billed annually) or Claude Code ($17/mo billed annually) at lower price points.

 • $100 of included monthly usage may not cover heavy team workloads: usage beyond the included allocation requires pay-as-you-go top-ups, and teams with 30+ active developers doing sustained agentic coding may find the included usage exhausted quickly, adding cost unpredictability.